 Even Amazon tries to get away with murder under the aegis of running like a startup.

-The same type of thing is true for home businesses as well.
+The same type of thing is true for Essentials home businesses5 Core Essentials of a Home Business as well.

 In the same way that smartphones are just phones, home businesses are just businesses.
 There is no implied excuse for poor performance.